jedney0901/CFA-Bigmoney/README.md

 <img width="270" alt="trello screenshot" src="https://user-images.githubusercontent.com/25731546/26929367-c16ae9cc-4c9c-11e7-99dd-a996db7f06a9.png">

 Note: It was around this time I was starting to get worried that the core requirements for the assignment weren't completely defined prior to me starting the development around them.
-This took a lot of
+This slowly became a much larger issue more and more as development continued where there were certain holes in how the application would be able to function.

 #### Meeting 3 - Final Meeting: